-The idea of species haunted1 him, and yet to deal with the origin and relationships of all living and extinct groups would certainly be more work than he or any man would dare to contemplate.2 At the least it would require studies of comparative anatomy, instinct, heredity and the thousands of species proper.3
+The idea of species haunted him, and yet to deal with the origin and relationships of all living and extinct groups would certainly be more work than he or any man would dare to contemplate.
+At the least it would require studies of comparative anatomy, instinct, heredity and the thousands of species proper.

 Before he pressed on with his work on species, he felt that all his materials from the long trip should be accounted for.
-His scrupulousness carried him into eight long years of work on barnacles.4 Tedious5 and wearing though this investigation was, it taught Darwin how the simplest of animals can vary in all their parts.
+His scrupulousness carried him into eight long years of work on barnacles.
+Tedious and wearing though this investigation was, it taught Darwin how the simplest of animals can vary in all their parts.

-In 1854, with the last of 10,000-odd6 tiny barnacles shipped out of the house, Darwin wrote to his friend Joseph Hooker, director of the Botanical Gardens at Kew, that he was resuming his work on species.
+In 1854, with the last of 10,000-odd tiny barnacles shipped out of the house, Darwin wrote to his friend Joseph Hooker, director of the Botanical Gardens at Kew, that he was resuming his work on species.
 Both Hooker and the geologist Lyell urged him to proceed with it.
-Even so it was three years before he even began the comprehensive7 book he had been planning for so long.
-Darwin might have buried himself in his vast subject for another decade or more if an incredible turn of events had not hustled8 him into putting it in print.
-In his post on June 18, 1858 came an essay by Alfred Wallace, a naturalist in Malaya with whom Darwin had been
+Even so it was three years before he even began the comprehensive book he had been planning for so long.
+Darwin might have buried filled the mind; kept coming back to the mind think about seriously actual species; rightly so named long and tiring ver 10,000 full and complete himself in his vast subject for another decade or more if an incredible turn of events had not hustled him into putting it in print.
+In his post on June 18, 1858 came an essay by Alfred Wallace, a naturalist in Malaya with whom Darwin had been corresponding.
+In a few pages Wallace had summarized the main points of the theory on which Darwin had spent over two decades.